netpositive-money/netpositive-money.github.io/elm-pages/content/partners/index.md

 If you want to help clean up refrigerants, here's [our link to Tradewater](https://tradewater.us/offsetnow/?utm_source=netpositive.money&utm_medium=site&utm_campaign=bitcoin#household).
-They, too, are using Google Analytics to track our donations, so please disable your ad blocker if you want your contribution counted!
+They, too, are using Google Analytics to track our donations, so please disable your ad blocker before clicking the link if you want your contribution counted!